drdragon79/infosec-stuff/Active Directory/Persistence/DSRM.md

 - Stands for Directory Services Restore Mode.
 - By default, we can't login as the local Administrator in the DC.
 The password for this account is the DSRM password which was setup during the server installation.
 - DSRM password is also called the SafeMode password.
 It is required when a server is promoted to Domain Controller, or when the server is rebooted in the Safe Mode.
+- This password is not automatically changed.
+- As this user is the local administrator, there is no AES keys for this user.
+We can only dump it's NTLM hash.
 # Abuse
 - Dump DSRM password (Required Domain Administrator Privs)
 ```powershell